18F/dtmo-hugo/content/handbook/travel-tdy/_index.md

 Temporary Duty Travel (TDY) is any official travel that lasts between 1-180 days.
 This includes most of your typical short-term travel.

-## 1. Booking travel
+## 1. Before traveling

 - [Create an authorization](booking-travel/create-authorization/)
-- Estimate your expenses
-- Book a flight, train, or rental car
+- Book transportation
 - Book lodging
 - Combining official & personal travel
 - Review and submit your authorization